 The bars of varying length are for intermittent wipers.
 When in this position rotate the control upward for fast intervals and downward for slow intervals.

-Push the control on the end of the stalk to activate washer.
+Push the end of the stalk to activate washer.
 Push and hold for a longer wash cycle.